-Have you ever wondered at what the average retirement savings age is?
+Have you ever wondered at what is the average retirement savings age?
 Have you ever wondered how much money most people have for retirement at different ages?

 What retirement vehicles or savings plans do most people take advantage of, if any?
 What are the best savings plans for retirement?

 Are there retirement savings plans that are available that don’t require hiring a retirement planner?
 Are there retirement plans that can be started with very little or even zero money?

 I will answer all of these questions for you, and provide information on retirement savings that may surprise you.

 I have often wondered what the average retirement savings age is.
 Should I have started saving for retirement in my 20’s in order to ensure a comfortable retirement?
 Would starting in my 30’s be soon enough?
 How about 40’s?
 50’s?
 Later?

 You may be surprised to learn that one third of Americans never save for retirement.
 That is 33 1/3% of Americans never start to save for retirement, and have zero money saved for retirement once they reach retirement age, around age 65.

 Broken down by gender, 30% of men have no retirement savings, and 38% of women have no retirement savings.

 56% of Americans have less than $10,000 saved for retirement.
 That is more than half of the population of the USA have less than $10 grand saved for retirement.